In this step-by-step tutorial, you will learn how to easily create and add maps and driving directions for your site visitors without touching code.

 To learn more about the plugin, watch the video below or visit the website here: WD Google Maps

-You can also search for more WordPress Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Repository …
+You can also search for more WordPress Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Directory …

 (WordPress Plugin Search – Maps)